starryalley/AmbitSync/README.md

 ## Limitations

 Ambit watch support is provided solely by the awesome [openambit project](https://github.com/openambitproject/openambit).
-If your watch is supported by openambit, it should work here.
+If your Suunto watch is supported by openambit, it should work here.
 No functional change is made in the underlying libambit except for a minor change to support Android.
 See below for changes made on libambit.

-AmbitSync does read-only access from your watch and converts them into GPX format following a simple algorithm (see below "GPX conversion" section). **It doesn't "sync" to Movescount website at all, nor does it make any query from Movescount.** The app simply doesn't require network access.
+AmbitSync does read-only access from your watch and converts them into GPX format following a simple algorithm (see below "GPX conversion" section). **It doesn't "sync" to Movescount website at all, nor does it make any query from Movescount.** The app simply doesn't require network access to download moves from the watch, but it actually does require internet access for uploading the activity (move) to Strava.

 ## Tested devices